WebMail Lite offers OpenPGP support. You can sign and encrypt outgoing mails, as well as verify and decrypt messages you receive.

 In message compose mode, you can press

 OpenPGP button which opens dialog for processing outgoing mail.
 For signing mails, you'll need to have your own private key, and in case of encrypting, public keys of all the recipients are required.
+For specific recipients, you can enable Sign and Encrypt option automatically:

 When you receive signed or encrypted message, you'll get an option to verify/decrypt that message.
 For decrypting messages, you only need your private key; for verification purposes, sender's public key is requried.